Chris Douridas: Online: AOL and iTunes

-Douridas was VP of Music for America Online, overseeing the popular Radio@AOL service, a network of 125 original online radio stations.
+Douridas was Vice President of Music for America Online, overseeing the popular Radio@AOL service, a network of 125 original online radio stations.
 This service was created by Spinner.com, a project spearheaded by Josh Felser and Jim Van Huysse.
 Felser lured Douridas from DreamWorks.
 While at AOL, Douridas launched the online interview and performance series "Sessions@AOL", which he hosted and produced.

 Following his work with AOL, Douridas was hired by Apple's Steve Jobs to be a creative consultant for the launch of the iTunes music store, creating and producing the iTunes Originals series and iTunes Essentials, a popular lifestyle playlist series.

 Personal life

 Douridas was born in Columbus, Ohio.

 In January 2006, Douridas and a friend were arrested at the Circle Bar in Santa Monica after a witness accused them of trying to drug and kidnap a female patron, who was underage and at the bar using her cousin's identification.
 The girl was taken to a local hospital and later released.
 The Los Angeles County District Attorney awaited toxicology results before deciding whether to file charges.
 No charges were ever filed following the toxicology results and an investigation.

-In an article in the Los Angeles Times, Douridas's ex-wife Mieke Kramer said Douridas was having a drink at the bar when he noticed a girl whom he’d met that evening was becoming ill.
+In an article in the Los Angeles Times, Douridas's ex-wife Mieke Kramer said Douridas was having a drink at the bar when he noticed a girl whom he had met that evening was becoming ill.
 Seeing no one else moving to assist her, Douridas took it upon himself to help her outside to get fresh air, she said.
-She described him as "the kind of person who pulls over when he sees someone’s car is broken down.
-This is a case of good intentions misinterpreted and an example of why people don’t help each other anymore."
+She described him as "the kind of person who pulls over when he sees someone's car is broken down.
+This is a case of good intentions misinterpreted and an example of why people don't help each other anymore."

 Douridas maintained his innocence throughout the proceedings, as did his longtime workplace, KCRW, who "could have easily distanced itself from Douridas by placing him on administrative leave... stood staunchly behind Douridas from the moment of his arrest."
 Douridas was released on $1 million bail.
 After a five-month investigation, no charges related to the woman were ever filed.

 On April 30, 2006, Douridas' only daughter died in a drowning accident while having a seizure while bathing in the bathtub at her family's home in South Pasadena.
 She was 14 years old.

+In January 2025, Douridas was reported to have lost his home in the Palisades Fire.